Prof. Michela Ottobre

 - PhD students and Postdocs, past and present

-- Paul Dobson (PhD in 2019, currently postdoc at University of Edinburgh)
+- Paul Dobson (PhD in 2019, currently Assistant Professor at Heriot Watt and the Maxwell Institute.)

 - Christina Lazaridou (Phd in 2021)